WICG/media-feeds/explainer.md

 </head>
 ```

 Media Feeds use a subset of [JSON+LD](https://www.w3.org/TR/json-ld11/#dfn-json-ld-document) and contain data using the existing [schema.org](https://schema.org) standard.
 The user agent will fetch the media feed using a `GET` request with the appropriate cookies, caching headers and the accept header will be set to `application/ld+json`.
+This fetch does not use service workers.

 ```js
 {